 This acquisition requires some massive financing.

-I wanted to take a break from writing about this and since my friend .
+I wanted to take a break from writing about this and since my friend B at Forever Financial Freedom wrote a piece about it.

-However, asks in another article of mine whether the S$0.0183 dividends per unit is the post rights dividends per unit that we will be getting.
+However, Dividend Knight asks in another article of mine whether the S$0.0183 dividends per unit is the post rights dividends per unit that we will be getting.

 So I thought I will share some quick thoughts.